One Night Only (2026 film): Production

 In February 2025, Universal Pictures announced that Will Gluck would be directing One Night Only, an original comedy written by Travis Braun that topped the 2024 Black List.

-In August 2025, it was announced that Monica Barbaro and Callum Turner had joined the cast with Gluck conducting rewrites on the script.
+In August 2025, it was announced that Monica Barbaro and Callum Turner had joined the cast.
 Principal photography began on September 26, 2025, in New York City, with Radio Man joining the cast.
-Swanmy Sampaio, Molly Ringwald, and LeVar Burton joined the cast in October.
+Molly Ringwald and LeVar Burton joined the cast in October.
+In December 2025, it was revealed that Maya Hawke, Julia Fox, Este Haim, Ziwe, and King Princess had joined the cast.